 The oscillators can be reset, or synchronized, whenever a synchronization event occurs.
 A synchronization event happens whenever the voltage at the SYNC input jack rises above about 0.2 volts, and also whenever the phase of the internal synchronization oscillator passes zero when the INT.
-SYNC mode is enabled.
-The synchronization oscillator runs at the same nominal frequency as oscillator 1 (except that it is not affected by frequency modulation or detuning).
+SYNC mode is enabled (by pressing the INT SYNC button).
+The synchronization oscillator runs at either at the same (INT SYNC LED is steady on after the first press of the INT SYNC button), or half (INT SYNC LED is flashing, after pressing the INT SYNC button twice) of the nominal frequency as oscillator 1.

 The specific behaviour of the oscillators in response to a synchronization event depends on the currently selected SYNC mode, as described below and shown in the figure on the next pages.

 Press the SYNC/PULSE/STEP button to activate the rotary encoder for selection of the SYNC mode.
-The selected SYNC mode will be shown in the upper row of the LCD display.
+The selected SYNC mode for oscillator 1 will be shown in the upper row of the LCD display.
+Press the SYNC button again to select the SYNC mode for oscillator 2.

-There are 8 different SYNC modes that can be selected:
+There are 9 different SYNC modes that can be selected:

-HardSync - in this mode the phases of both oscillators 1 and 2 are reset to zero when a synchronization event occurs.
+Hard - in this mode the phases of the oscillator is reset to zero when a synchronization event occurs.
 This is most common type of synchronization effect found in other oscillator modules.

-SoftSync - in this mode the phases of both oscillators 1 and 2 are reset to zero when a synchronization event occurs but only when the oscillator waveform is in the first quarter of its cycle (i.e. where the phase is between 0 and 90 degrees).
+Soft - in this mode the phase the oscillator is reset to zero when a synchronization event occurs but only when the oscillator waveform is in the first quarter of its cycle (i.e. where the phase is between 0 and 90 degrees).
 Thus the oscillators might not be reset on every synchronization event.
 This gives a somewhat noisier and more erratic sound than hardsync.

-Rev Sync - in this mode the direction of the waveform is reversed when a synchronization event occurs.
+Rev - in this mode the direction of the waveform is reversed when a synchronization event occurs.
 For example, a rising sawtooth waveform will become a falling sawtooth waveform.
 This tends to provide a rather smooth sound, useful for basses, especially when INT SYNC is enabled.

-Hold/1sh - in this mode the output of oscillator 1 switches between being held constant (freeze effect) or running free on each synchronization event.
-This is useful to provide choppy gating effects with low frequency SYNC inputs.
-Oscillator 2 will go through one complete cycle on each synchronization event.
+Hold - in this mode the output of the oscillator switches between being held constant (freeze effect) or running free on each synchronization event.
+This is useful to provide choppy gating effects.